-Congrats to GM Darwin Yang and IM Richard Wang for both drawing super-GMs rated in the top-100 in the world in the last round, and to FM Varun Krishnan and NM Bryan Hu for scoring key victories in our individual victory against the University of Michigan, which was the top-seeded non-scholarship school going in to the tournament.
+Congrats to both GM Darwin Yang and IM Richard Wang for drawing super-GMs rated in the top-100 in the world in the last round!
+Congrats as well to FM Varun Krishnan and NM Bryan Hu for scoring key victories in our match victory against the University of Michigan.

 Playing for Harvard were NM Bryan Hu, Kendrick Nguyen, Bary Lisak, Annie Zhao, and Alex Su.
 Congrats to Yale on a hard-fought match and thank you to our Bulldog chess friends for hosting!